semanticbits/bmat-gitleaks-automation/README.md

-# bmat-gitleaks-automation
+# mat-gitleaks-automation
-Gitleaks repo for the BMAT project, contains the primary excludes configuration for easier modification that doesn't disturb SDLC proceses.
+Gitleaks repo for the MAT project, contains the primary excludes configuration for easier modification that doesn't disturb SDLC proceses.